 Superintendents - Donald Harner, Travis Mathes & Jessica Mathes All animals must be in the building by 10:00 a.m.
-Friday Weigh -In from 12:00 - 1:30p.m., Friday Mandatory swine meeting for all exhibitors Friday 1:30 p.m.
+Friday Weigh -In from 12:00 - 1:00p.m., Friday

+Mandatory swine meeting for all exhibitors Friday 1:30 p.m.
 Judging Time: 8:00 a.m., Saturday

-- Read general rules and livestock sanitary requirements.
-All market hogs must have a Livestock Drug Withdrawal Form on file at the Extension Office by July 1st of the current year. - Swine may enter the fairgrounds Thursday 6:30-9:00 p.m. or Friday 8:00-10:00 a.m.
-Hogs will be weighed Friday between 12:00-1:30 p.m. for class designation and sale weight.
+- 1. Read general rules and livestock sanitary requirements. - 2.
+Swine may enter the fairgrounds Thursday 6:30-9:00 p.m. or Friday 8:00-10:00 a.m.
+Hogs will be weighed Friday between 12:00-1:00 p.m. for class designation and sale weight.
 Breeding gilts need to be checked-in and in place by 10:00 a.m.
 Friday. - Each exhibitor may enter a maximum of two (2) market hogs and/or three (3) breeding gilts. - 4.
 Market hogs will be entered in market barrow or market gilt class.
 Superintendents will divide into classes (approximately 15 hogs per class) by weight only. - Market hogs must weigh a minimum of 220 pounds and not exceed 300 pounds to sell in Livestock Sale and youth must meet the livestock sale requirements for the current year. - 6.
 All swine must be in possession of member by May 1.
 All swine must be born after January 1 (current year) or later.
-All swine (breeding and market) must be officially identified with State 4-H ear tag by date designated of the current year. - 7.
-Breeding gilts shown in the purebred class must be purebred and ear notched according to their breed registry.
+All swine (breeding and market) must be officially identified with State 4-H ear tag by date designated of the current year. - Breeding gilts shown in the purebred class must be purebred and ear notched according to their breed registry.
 Papers must be in shown at check in with 4-Her's name on them. - 8.
 Use of oil or powder on swine is prohibited. - 9.
-SALE -- by 30 minutes after end of show, 4-H/FFA youth wishing to sell animal(s) at auction or floor must notify department superintendent.
-(See 4-H/FFA Livestock Sale) A card must be COMPLETELY filled out for each animal at the fair. - 10.
+SALE -- 30 minutes after the conclusion of the show, 4-H/FFA youth wishing to sell an animal at auction must notify department superintendent.
+(See 4-H/FFA Livestock Sale) A card must be COMPLETELY filled out for sale animal. - 10.
 Champion and Reserve Champion may be selected for each breed (breeding classes only), if quality merits.
 Grand and Reserve Grand Champion Breeding Gilt may be selected from breed champions. - 11.
 Champion and Reserve Champion market hog will be selected for market barrow class and market gilt class.
 Overall Grand Champion, Reserve Grand Champion 3rd, 4th and 5th market hog will be selected from barrow and gilt Champions and Reserve Champions. - 12.
 Grand Champion and Reserve Grand Champion Showman may be selected. - 13.
 Showmanship age is as of January 1 of the current year.
 All exhibitors are encouraged to compete in showmanship class and pre-registration by July 1 is requested. - 14.
-All livestock animals must be loaded and unloaded in the designated areas only. - 15.
-Once an animal has been taken through the sale it may NEVER be shown again.
+All livestock animals must be loaded and unloaded in the designated areas only.